andrestc/ansible-role-docker-registry/README.md

   * Debian Jessie
   * Arch Linux

-To test the role from sources using the command line using molecule:
+To test the role from sources using the command line with molecule run:
 ```
 molecule test
 ```